Nehonix-Team/ret-compiler/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in Fortify Schema, please follow these steps:
+If you discover a security vulnerability in ReliantType, please follow these steps:

 ### Where to Report

 - **Email**: Send details to `fortifyschema@gmail.com`
-- **GitHub**: For non-critical issues, you may also use [GitHub Security Advisories](https://github.com/Nehonix-Team/fortify-schema/security/advisories)
+- **GitHub**: For non-critical issues, you may also use [GitHub Security Advisories](https://github.com/Nehonix-Team/reliant-type/security/advisories)

 ### What to Include